 Derby are a club for two distinct generations of English football fans – those who remember their successes in the 70s; the First Division titles, the European Cup semi-final and such, and those who remember Mart Poom, Deon Burton, Dean Sturridge and the rest of the squad from the turn of the century.

-Unfortunately, the only season they've spent in the Premier League since 2002 was the worst season any club has ever had in the decision.
+Unfortunately, the only season they've spent in the Premier League since 2002 was the worst season any club has ever had in the division.
 Four playoff appearances since then haven't brought them back up.
 Oops.

 19. Blackburn Rovers